derianrddev/curso-node-restserver/README.md

-# RESTServer
+# REST API

-Initial configuration of a REST server with Node.js.
+REST API with Node.js, Express and MongoDB of a grocery store with a CRUD of users, categories and products, user authentication with email and password and google and searches.

 ### Installation